sinclairzx81/corsa/readme.md

 ## Overview

-Corsa is a library to create asynchronous readable / writable channels in JavaScript.
-This library was specifically written to help solve `fast-in` | `slow-out` backpressure issues that can occur at high messaging frequencies using traditional event listeners in JavaScript.
+Corsa is a library for creating buffered readable / writable channels in JavaScript.
+This library was specifically written to help solve backpressure issues that can occur when dealing with high frequency messaging using traditional event listeners in JavaScript.

-Corsa approaches this problem by making the `sender` side of a `channel` awaitable.
-This helps to ensure the senders send rate is locked to the throughput allowed by the `receiver`.
+Corsa approaches this problem by making the channels sender await and suspend at buffer capacity.
+This helps to ensure the senders send rate is locked to the throughput allowed by a receiver.

 ## channel&lt;T&gt;